-Are you wondering how often you should bathe your baby or toddler? (how often should you bathe baby or toddler) If so, don’t feel silly!
-A lot of parents find themselves googling questions about parenthood that, once upon a time, would have seemed to have obvious answers.
-And, as it turns out, there are plenty of opinions about how many baths our young children should receive each week.
+Wondering how often you should bathe your baby or toddler?
+If so, don’t feel embarrassed!
+Many parents find themselves googling questions about parenthood that, once upon a time, would have seemed obvious.

 Why bathing is good

-Let’s face it: kids can get dirty by just existing.
-Between the occasional spit up from an infant to a toddler deciding to mash food all over his chest, it’s no surprise that kids need baths to remain clean and smelling fresh.
-But bathing does more than promote good hygiene.
+Let’s face it: kids get dirty by just existing!
+From the occasional spit-up from an infant to the toddler deciding to mash food all over himself, it’s no surprise that kids need baths to remain clean and smelling fresh.
+Yet bathing does more than promoting good hygiene.

 Bonding: Creating and maintaining a bond with your child is vital to their development.
 If you’re a mom to a biological child, you have a head start on fostering the parent-child relationship.

-If you have adopted, used a surrogate, or are a proud papa, bath time is a great time to develop your parental bond further.
-Talking while you wash, gentle massages and plenty of eye contact are all perfect bath time activities.
+If you have adopted, used a surrogate, or are a proud papa, bathtime is a great opportunity to further develop that parental bond.
+Talking while bathing, giving gentle massages, keeping lots of eye contact, are all important bathtime activities.

 Skin checks: Babies can be prone to an array of skin issues, such as eczema, allergies, and diaper rash.
-It’s essential to regularly check your little one for any signs of these ailments, and bathtime provides the perfect opportunity to give that baby skin a thorough once over.
+It’s essential to regularly check your little one for any signs of these ailments, and bathtime provides the perfect opportunity to give your baby’s skin a regular once-over.

-The World Health Organisation currently recommends that caregivers wait at least 6 hours, but preferably 24 hours, before bathing a newborn.
+The World Health Organisation currently recommends that caregivers wait at least 6 hours, preferably 24 hours, before bathing a newborn.